Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 ### Describe DNS

-The Domain Name System is a service which maps URLs to IP addresses.
+The **Domain Name System** is a service which maps URLs to IP addresses.
 As we've explored previously, resources on the internet require a public IP address to be reachable, however, humans are not very good at remembering lots of different numbers.

 We can remember names though, so we can purchase an unused domains from a domain registrar, and we map our new domain name to our resources using DNS.

-So, if I own the domain 'frankiethesausage.co.uk' and I have a web server hosting a web site at 109.212.13.240 I can make a DNS record which points any requests for frankiethesausage.co.uk, which is easy to remember, to the IP address which isn't.
+So, if I own the domain [frankiethesausage.co.uk](http://frankiethesausage.co.uk) and I have a web server hosting a web site at 109.212.13.240 I can make a `DNS record` which points any requests for frankiethesausage.co.uk, which is easy to remember, to the IP address which isn't.

 This would be an example of an `A` record, which maps a `URL` to an `IPv4` address.
 Two other common record types are `AAAA` which point to IPv6 addresses, and `MX` which point to mail servers.
 One more important record is a `CNAME` (canonical name), this is used to map one domain name to another.
 The most common use of a CNAME is to, in this case, point the address 'www.frankiethesausage.co.uk' to the same IP address as the A record.